 3. You won’t have to fork out for cancellation fees

-When we book our trip, the last thing we will probably think about is cancelling our travel plans.
-Yet if you or someone in your travelling party falls ill, you get called for jury service, or you get made redundant, for example, you would have to cancel your trip.
-But a travel insurance policy that includes cancellation cover will protect you in these circumstances.
-And if you have to cut your holiday short to fly home in an emergency, your policy will also cover you.
+When you book a trip, the last thing you’ll be thinking about is cancelling your travel plans.
+Yet if you or someone in your travelling party falls ill, you get called for jury service, or you get made redundant, for example, you may be forced to cancel your trip.

 4. You’ll be covered if you cause an accident

-Personal liability cover will pay out if you cause an accident while you’re on holiday, perhaps when you’re skiing, for example.
-If you were at fault, the person you’ve injured (or the person whose property you’ve damaged) could make a claim against you and this could run into thousands of pounds.
+Personal liability cover will pay out if you cause an accident while you’re on holiday, perhaps while skiing, for example.
+If you were at fault, the person you have injured (or the person whose property you’ve damaged) could make a claim against you which could run into thousands of pounds.
 Personal liability cover, however, will protect you against these costs.

-A good travel insurance policy will also include personal accident cover which will pay out in the event you yourself were hurt in an accident.
+A good travel insurance policy will also include personal accident cover which will pay out in the event you yourself are hurt in an accident.

 5. You should be compensated for flight delays

-It’s worth noting there are a number of extra levels of cover you can often add on to your policy for even greater protection, if they are not already included.
+It’s worth noting there are a number of extra levels of cover you may be able to add on to your policy for even greater protection, if they are not already included.
 These are: